 It is interesting to note that at both of these instances, Rorschach mentioned facing Armageddon.

 After Laurie and Dan embrace, Rorschach's mask resembles two embracing figures (Chapter 12, page 23, frame 1)

 On the third panel of the twenty-eighth of the fifth chapter, when Rorschach is arrested and is asking who framed him, his mask resembles two question marks.

-When Rorshach took off his mask for the final time, his mask is composed of one single dot in the middle of the face (Chapter 12, page 24, panel 2).
+When Rorschach took off his mask for the final time, his mask is composed of one single dot in the middle of the face (Chapter 12, page 24, panel 2).

 He makes cameo appearances in Kingdom Come, Astonishing X-Men and Smax.
-He also is refered to in a Question comic, as well as being quoted by Deadpool when his mask was removed.
+He also is referred to in a Question comic, as well as being quoted by Deadpool when his mask was removed.

 Watchmen: The End is Nigh Part I